“A man who has not prepared his own children to be without him has failed as a father.”

 But Coogler goes further.
 The father/son dynamics between T’Chaka/T’Challa and even N’Jobu/N’Jadaka (Eric “Killmonger” Stevens) are endearing, and the compassion shown between them was inspiring to say the least.

 Fathers instill discipline, and the capacity to achieve.
 They teach by instilling their voice into you until you mature enough to make that voice your own and can drive yourself to achieve, giving you the capacity to instill it in another youth upon maturity.
-In essence, fathers, as a whole, contribute conditional love.
+In essence, fathers, as a whole, contribute conditional love by enforcing boundaries.
 During childhood, while mothers instill a child with unconditional love—the much needed understanding that they will be loved no matter what—fathers help young adults understand that respect must be earned, and despite loving you, fathers won’t pay you respect until you earn it.
 The relationships demonstrated in Panther and Creed lament the absence of that father presence, and send Creed’s Donny on a path for self-respect he can’t get directly from his slain father but does get through his surrogate father Rocky.

 Similarly, Eric’s (Killmonger) quest for the reckoning of his father’s death and dismissal from Wakandan memory is partially about retribution, and we see how much this means to him when he sees his father in the ancestral realm, and can’t help but cry despite suggesting that he can’t because “everybody dies.”
 Furthermore, his quest to have his past experience acknowledged and paid for symbolizes the ignored African American experience by Africans who see little connection with African Americans, a dynamic that still breeds tension today.